devhelp/hash/README.md

 ## Purpose

-Hash introduces HashGenerator class that can be used to register different hash algorithms.
-It supports all PHP core hash algorithms by default, but you can register another ones as \Closure or Devhelp\Hash\Algorithm\HashAlgorithmInterface
+Devhelp/Hash introduces HashGenerator class that can be used to register and use different hash algorithms.
+It supports all PHP core hash algorithms by default, but you can register custom ones as \Closure or Devhelp\Hash\Algorithm\HashAlgorithmInterface

 ## Usage